sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 The project will be executed based on the following template:
 - Load and Explore the Data
 - Pre-Process the Data
-- where I need to convert the data form a wide-table format to tall-table.
+	- where i need to convert the data form a wide-table format to tall-table.
 - For DeepAR
 	- Create Time Series
-- Splitting Time Series into Training and Test
+	- Splitting in Time Series into Training and Test
 	- Convert Time Series to JSON
 	- Uploading Data to S3
 	- Training a DeepAR Estimator
 	- Setting Hyperparameters
 	- Creating Training Job
 	- Deploy and Create a Predictor
 	- Generating Predictions
 	- Display the Results
 - For Time Series Forecasting with Linear Learner
 	- Creating Training Job
 	- Deploy and Create a Predictor
 	- Generating Predictions
 	- Display the Results
 - Clean up
 	- Delete the Endpoints
 	- Delete S3 bucket
 	- Delete Notebook
 -----------
 **Endnotes**
 [^1]:[COVID-19 Dashboard](https://systems.jhu.edu/research/public-